Esteban Vicente: Career

 Vicente maintained a house and studio in Bridgehampton, New York from 1964.
 His marriage to Estelle Charney ended in divorce in 1943.
 Their daughter Mercedes, died at aged six.
 A second marriage, to author Maria Teresa Babin, also ended in divorce.
 Vicente died in Bridgehampton on January 10, 2001.
 He was survived by his third wife, Harriet Peters, whom he married in 1961.

 He has been honored as a renowned artist and child advocate by a New York City Bronx School Public School 170, a Kindergarten to Second Grade school has been named the Esteban Vicente school.
 A family member has incorporated Art programs into the schools.
 Students' talents emerge as they are exposed to the culture.
 At PS 170 students learn about Esteban Vicente and his style, color and design.
 Examples of his work adorn the walls of the school.

 Vicente has a museum devoted to him in Segovia, Spain, the Museo de Arte Contemporáneo Esteban Vicente, and a street named after him in Turégano.

+From 15 October 2003 - 8 February 2004, the Museo de Arte Abstracto Español, Cuenca exhibited Esteban Vicente.
+Collages.
+The exhibit displayed "a selection of 27 collages made by the artist between 1950 and 1994."
+From 23 February - 22 May 2004, the Museu Fundación Juan March Palma exhibited Esteban Vicente.
+Gesture and Colour.
+The exhibit presented a variety of works from his career from the 1950s to 1990s.

 In March 2011 the Grey Art Gallery at New York University exhibited Concrete Improvisations: Collages and Sculpture by Esteban Vicente.
 In addition to 60 paper collages, the exhibit included 20 of Vicente's small-scale assemblages called divertimentos (toys), composed from pieces of found wood and covered with white plaster, with others composed of plastic and wood with architectonic elements.